 For example, we worked together to turn the footage of her talk at the Youpreneur Summit 2019 into, well… a lot of new content!
 Take a look at some of what we came up with:

 This is a video trailer of highlights of her 30-minute talk condensed down to 5 minutes.
 This video trailer was published on YouTube, LinkedIn, and Facebook.

 We also repurposed the video trailer into a vertical video.

 We repurposed the video into lots of short teaser videos for social media, for sharing on all of the social media platforms in landscape, square and portrait format.

 We also created lots of different quote images for all of the social media platforms too.

-I saw the impact it had for my business and personal brand, and realized that we had something to offer other speakers that would really benefit them.
+We saw the impact this had on the business and on Amy's personal brand, and realized that we had something to offer other speakers that would really benefit them.

 So, we launched our Talk 10x service just for speakers.